Kelis Shows No Sign Of Aging In Youthful Instagram Snaps

 Kelis and Nas got married in June 2005 and then divorced in May 2010.
 They had their first child, Knight. who was born in 2009, a year before the divorce was finalized.
 In 2014, she re-married to real estate agent Mike Mora.
 They had their first child together, Shepherd, in 2015.

 Kelis burst onto the music scene in the late ’90s.
-Her debut single, “Caught Out There,” peaked at No. 4 in the U.K. and No. 54 in the U.S. It was taken from her debut studio album Kaleidoscope, which was produced by American duo, The Neptunes, composed of Pharrell Williams and Chad Hugo.
+Her debut single, “Caught Out There,” peaked at No. 4 in the U.K. and No. 54 in the U.S. It was taken from her debut studio album Kaleidoscope, which was produced by American duo The Neptunes, composed of Pharrell Williams and Chad Hugo.

 In 2003, she released her most successful album to date, Tasty.
-It contained the hit songs, “Milkshake,” “Trick Me,” and “Millionaire,” featuring Andre 3000.
+It contained the hit songs “Milkshake,” “Trick Me,” and “Millionaire,” featuring Andre 3000.

 Since then, she has dropped three more studio albums — Kelis Was Here, Flesh Tone, and Food.

-Inbetween being an established musician, Kelis graduated from Le Cordon Bleu culinary school, where she trained as a saucier.
-In 2014, she had her own show on the Cooking Channel, Saucy and Sweet and in 2015, she released her first cookbook, My Life on a Plate.
+In between being an established musician, Kelis graduated from Le Cordon Bleu culinary school, where she trained as a saucier.
+In 2014, she had her own show on the Cooking Channel, Saucy and Sweet, and in 2015, she released her first cookbook, My Life on a Plate.